Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

         !!! tip "What does this code do?"
             The code added is similar to the create operation.
 The Edit page accepts the TaskId as a Guid, loads the task, and then updates the task by sending an HTTP PUT operation.

 - Now we will inject an HTTP client factory and define environment variables.
-To do so we will register the HttpClientFactory named `BackEndApiExternal` to make it available for injection in controllers.
+To do so, we will register the HttpClientFactory named `BackEndApiExternal` to make it available for injection in controllers.
 Open the `Program.cs` file and update it with highlighted code below.
 Your file may be flattened rather than indented and not contain some of the below elements.
 Don't worry.
 Just place the highlighted lines in the right spot:

+    === ".NET 8"

         === "Program.cs"
         ```csharp hl_lines="6-15"
+        --8<-- "docs/aca/02-aca-comm/Program-dotnet8.cs"
+        ```

+    === ".NET 9"

+        === "Program.cs"
+        ```csharp hl_lines="6-15"
-    --8<-- "docs/aca/02-aca-comm/Program.cs"
+        --8<-- "docs/aca/02-aca-comm/Program-dotnet9.cs"
         ```

 - Next, we will add a new environment variable named `BackendApiConfig:BaseUrlExternalHttp` into `appsettings.json` file.
 This variable will contain the Base URL for the backend API deployed in the previous module to ACA.
 Later on in the workshop, we will see how we can set the environment variable once we deploy it to ACA.
 Use the output from this script as the `BaseUrlExternalHttp` value.